This post may contain affiliate links. See our disclosure policy.

 Most recipes, unless otherwise stated, use basic, long-grain white rice.
 That is the type of rice we used in all the recipes below.
 Most white rice will cook in the same way as long grain rice, but brown rice needs much longer to cook.
 There are also many different varieties of rice you can use depending on that you are cooking.
 If you want your rice to be more dense, like a Japanese or Hawaiian-style dishes, use a short-grain rice or medium-grain rice like Calrose rice, sushi rice.
 If you are making risotto, the best rice to use is arborio rice.
 For a drier rice, for dishes like Mexican rice, rice pilaf, fried rice or seasoned Indian rice, try using Jasmine rice or Basmati rice.

 How to Cook Rice on the Stove Top

 Use a 1:2 ratio of rice to water (ex.
 1 cup rice, 2 cups water).
 Put uncooked rice in a fine mesh strainer.
 Run under cold water until the water coming out the bottom runs clear.
 Let the wet rice sit for 5-10 minutes.
-Bring water to a boil in a large pot with a lid.
+On your stovetop, bring water to a boil in a large pot or saucepan with a lid.
 Add the rice and stir.
 Turn the heat down to low and simmer for 18 minutes, or until rice is tender.
 Lift the lid and fluff with a fork.

 How to Cook Rice in a Rice Cooker